Back to Blog

 • App Open Limits (e.g., max 5 opens per day for Instagram)

-• Location-based blocking (block apps at the office, unblock at home)
+• Location-based blocking (block social media at the office, unblock at home)

 • Keyword-based website blocking in Safari